yuvrajshekhawat1989/Catopedia/README.md

 # Catopedia
-A short introduction website made using Vanilla CSS.
+A basic website made using HTML and Vanilla CSS.